noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 ## Codata and Extensibility

-At the start of this case study we arbitrarily chose to use a codata interpreter.
+At the start of this case study we made a seemingly arbitrary choice to use a codata interpreter.
 Let's now explore this choice and it's implications.

-Codata is a good choice because we only have a single interpreter (which is `run`ning the program) but there are many combinators our programs can use.
-We only implemented a handful of combinators (`bold`, `red`, and `blue`) along with a single introduction form (`print`) but

-1. we get many combinators for free by using the state monad; and
-2. we can mix arbitrary code into our programs by simply lifting a function into the state monad.

-It's worth expanding a bit on the second point.
-There are two forms of arbitrary code.
-The first is new combinators.
-For example, it's trivial to add a new color combinator by defining another function.
+We described codata as programming to an interface.
+The interface for functions is essentially one method: the ability to apply them.
+This corresponds to the single interpretation we have for `Program`: run it and carry out the effects therein.
+If we wanted to have multiple interpretations (such as logging the `Terminal` state or saving the output to a buffer) we would need to have a richer interface.
+In Scala this would be a `trait` or `class` with more than one public method.

+Keen reads of [Functional Programming Strategies][fps] will recall that data makes it easy to add new interpreters but hard to add new operations, while codata makes it easy to add new operations but hard to add new interpreters.
+We see that in action here.
+For example, it's trivial to add a new color combinator by defining a method like that below.

 ```scala
 def green[A](program: Program[A]): Program[A] =
   withColor(AnsiCodes.sgr("32"))(program)
 ```

+However, changing `Program` to something that allows more interpretations requires changing all of the existing code.

-We can also add in arbitrary other code to our programs.
+Another advantage of codata is that we can mix in arbitrary other Scala code.
 For example, we can use `map` like shown below.

 ```scala
 Program.print("Hello").map(_ => 42)
 ```

-This is one of the great advantages of codata representations: because we use the native representation of programs (i.e. functions) we get the entire language for free.
+Using the native representation of programs (i.e. functions) gives us the entire language for free.
 In a data representation we have to reify every kind of expression we wish to support.

-However, this extensibility doesn't come without a price.
-If we want to use a different interpreter, such as one that logs all terminal commands to a buffer, there isn't any way to do that without changing existing code.
-This is because there is only one way we can interpret functions: by running them.

-## Conclusions

-We've built what we set out to do: a DSL for terminal interaction.
-It is composable, meaning we can build larger programs out of smaller ones, and it's we gave it reasonable semantics, allowing stacked styles with effect that matches the program's scope.
-Let's recap how we did this and the lessons that we can transfer to other situations.

-There are three main components: the interpreter, codata, and the state monad.
-Interpreters are how we handle effects everywhere in functional programming.
-It's a given that if want to work with something effectful we'll have to wrap it up in an intepreter somehow.
-All I mean by an interpreter is a separation between descriptions (otherwise known as programs) and actions, which in turn allows us to compose and reason about descriptions.

-There are two ways we can implement interpreters: with data or with codata.
-We chose codata here.
-This may appear an arbitrary choice, and indeed it is somewhat motivated by the needs of the material I'm writing, but there is a good reason for this choice: extensibility.
-Keen reads of [Functional Programming Strategies][fps] will recall that data makes it easy to add new interpreters but hard to add new operations, while codata makes it easy to add new operations but hard to add new interpreters.
-We that in action here.
-It is straightforward to add, say, new operations for other colors or text styles like underlining.
-Adding new interpreters after the fact, however, is impossible as the we cannot inspect the code inside functions and choose to run it a different way.

-There are few notes we can make about using codata interpreters:

-- We started by saying that codata is like programming to an interface, but we haven't explicitly used any interface here.
-We are programming to an interface, the interface presented by functions, which is the ability to apply them.
-This works in this example because there is only one interpreter is our system.
-If we wanted to have more than one interpretation (which we'd have to design for up-front) we could use an interface (a `trait` or `class` in Scala) with more than one method.

-- Notice that our interpreter is split between the functions and the state monad.
-The state monad provides the sequential flow of the `Terminal` state, and the functions provide the domain specific actions.
+There is a downside to this as well: we get Scala semantics whether we like them or not.
+A codata representation would not appropriate if we wanted to make an exotic language that worked in a different way.

-- We could factor the interpreter in different ways, and it would still be a codata interpreter.
+We could factor the interpreter in different ways, and it would still be a codata interpreter.
 For example, we could put a method to write to the terminal on the `Terminal` type.
-This would give us a bit more flexibility as we could, say, write to a network socket or a terminal embedded in a browser, as well as the terminal connected to the standard output.
+This would give us a bit more flexibility as changing the implementation of `Termainal` could, say, write to a network socket or a terminal embedded in a browser.
 We still have the limitation that we cannot create truly different interpretations, such as serializing programs to disk, with the codata approach.

+## Composition and Reasoning

 [I've argued before][fp] that the core of functional programming is reasoning and composition.
-Both of these are core to the code we've written.
+Both of these are central to this case study.
 We've explicitly designed the DSL for ease of reasoning.
-Indeed that's the whole point of creating a DSL instead of just spitting control codes at the terminal: to make something that we can reason about.
-This is why we put the effort into making sure nested calls work correctly, for example.
+Indeed that's the whole point of creating a DSL instead of just spitting control codes at the terminal.
+An example is how we paid attention to making sure nested calls work as we'd expect.
 Composition comes in at two levels.
-Our design is compositional, as discussed in the text.
-Our implementation is also compositional: we use the composition of the state monad and the function inside it.
+Our design is compositional, as mentioned above.
+Our implementation is also compositional: a `Program` is a the composition of the state monad and the functions inside the state monad.
+The state monad provides the sequential flow of the `Terminal` state, and the functions provide the domain specific actions.

+## Conclusions

+We've built what we set out to do: a DSL for terminal interaction.
+It is composable, meaning we can build larger programs out of smaller ones, and we gave it reasonable semantics, allowing stacked styles with effect that matches the program's nesting.
+We could do this fairly simply by composing a few building blocks: the state monad, functions, and a bit of domain specific knowledge about escape codes.

-Finally, take a look at [Terminus][terminus] if want you see these ideas in a large system.
+Take a look at [Terminus][terminus] if want you see these ideas in a larger system.
 Terminus is written in [direct-style][direct-style].
-Conceptually it is the same.
-Implementationally, instead of using a monad to specify the control-flow, we just use the language's built-in control-flow.
-The characteristics of contextual functions allow us to pass around state without the programming having to do it explicitly.
+Conceptually it is the same as the case study.
+Implementationally, instead of using a monad to specify the control-flow we just use the Scala's control-flow.
+The characteristics of contextual functions allow us to pass around state without the programmer having to do it explicitly.

 [^tuis]: If you're interested in [TUI][tui] libraries you might like to look at [ratatui](https://github.com/ratatui/ratatui) (GOAT tier project name, BTW) for Rust, [brick](https://github.com/jtdaugherty/brick) for Haskell, or [Textual](https://textual.textualize.io/) for Python.